MIT-SPARK/Kimera-VIO/README.md

 Clone this repository: `git clone git@github.mit.edu:SPARK/VIO.git`

 In the root library folder execute (using cmake-gui: if you changed the GTSAM install folder, you may need to redirect VIO to your-gtsam-install-folder/lib/cmake/GTSAM.
-Similarly,you may need to change the folder for CGAL and OpenGV):
+Similarly, you may need to change the folder for CGAL and OpenGV):

 ```
 #!bash